SystemsApproach/ops/monitor.rst

 broadly characterize as "monitoring" and "troubleshooting".
-We use these terms in the most general way to represent (a) proactively watching for warning signs of trouble (attacks, bugs, failures, overload conditions) in a steady-state system, versus (b) reactively taking a closer look to determine the root cause and resolve the issue (fix the bug, optimize performance, provision more resources, defend against the attack), once alerted to a real or potential problem.
+We use these terms in the most general way to represent (a) proactively watching for warning signs of trouble (attacks, bugs, failures, overload conditions) in a steady-state system; versus (b) reactively taking a closer look to determine the root cause and resolve an issue (fix a bug, optimize performance, provision more resources, defend against an attack), once alerted to a potential problem.
 This distinction is important because the former (monitoring) needs to incur minimal overhead and require minimal human involvement, while the latter (troubleshooting) can be more invasive/expensive and